embl-cba/imagej-courses/practicals/image-segmentation.md

-# Activity: Segmentation of noisy images with the help of filtering (smoothing)
+# Segmentation of noisy images with the help of filtering

 - Open: "../signal-to-noise/noisy-nuclei.tif"  [File > Open]
 - Try to threshold the image [Image > Adjust > Threshold]